stanleycharles/AWS/AWS VPC Project.md

-# My Cloud Resume Challenge

-### Set up a Resume in the Cloud w/ AWS Step by Step.
+# VPC Project on AWS

+### How to create a VPC cloud infrastruture for an entreprise on AWS

 ![This is an image](https://github.com/stanleycharles/mycloudresumechallenge/blob/main/mycloudresumechallenge%20diagram.png)

+Scope: 1 entreprise + 2 succursals

 After getting my AWS certifications, I wanted to find some resources to improve my noob skillz and learn more about tools offered by the Amazon cloud solution.